Activity 1: Navigating Decisions with If-Else-Elif Statements

 In this activity, students will learn the fundamentals of if-else-if else (elif)

-statements through a hands-on lesson involving a model car and a programmable robot (GoPiGo).
+statements through a hands-on lesson involving a model car and a programmable robot.
 Students will explore decision-making using block code processes by programming the robot to navigate a multi-way road with a barricade, simulating real-life scenarios where alternate routes must be taken when the primary route is blocked.

 Materials Required